-Here we take a look at the best places to go sea-kayaking in Croatia.
+Here we look at the best places to go sea-kayaking in Croatia.

 Elafiti islets, near Dubrovnik, South Dalmatia